 Early in our trip, Jared had shared how the word ‘Sabra’, hebrew for cactus, is the self-appointed slang for the Israeli people.
 The allegory was that they were prickly on the outside, but soft in the middle (and probably related to survival in the desert.)
 This kept surfacing in my head while listening to Yehudit say they were attempting to recreate the Jewish character in one generation.
 Ophir’s ‘judgmental Israeli society’ became alive in her story, with the unwillingness to entertain suffering or trauma.
 She was very proud of their success, too, saying it only took 55 years.

-in both stories, to make the choice to pick up and move, which is empowering and transforms the story from tragic, about persecution, to proud, about ability.
+We have a similar pride in the frontier toughness and ‘bootstrap’ ideology of the American story, and respect for those of worked the hardest to found our nation.
+There is personal agency (as in the ability to act in your own self-determination) in both stories, to make the choice to pick up and move, which is empowering and transforms the story from tragic, about persecution, to proud, about ability.
 But while the origin of the story is also religious persecution, my understanding of the American goal was not erasing the traditions and personal character of the past, but creating the arena to cleanse it of corruption.
 And while this is the prevalent narrative in America, it is far from the whole truth, especially if you were Black, Native American, or many other scapegoated minorities.

 The idea of wishing to change the Jewish character is fascinating to me.
 I wish I had asked Yehudit what she feels about the conflict now; that the military side of Israel has fully embraced the tough, aggressive exterior planted by the kibbutz movement.
 Would she still be proud of the impolite ‘New Jew’?
 I found myself contemplating how Yehudit’s story mirrors children who have experienced trauma, especially if perpetrated by their parents through abuse, alcholism, or mental illness, sometimes develop a tough outer facade.
 When trust is broken with the person or persons who are most directly responsible for their well-being, some children overcompensate for their pain by showing no weakness, as if to say, ‘everything is fine.
 I can take care of myself.’
 No crying.
 Not showing pain.
 Some children learn to show no emotion; others become bullies of those who most reflect the weakness they are trying to hide.
 Eventually this behavior becomes damaging to others, and also to the child themselves.